- One of the Original Freedom Writers

 - Best Selling Author

 An original Freedom Writer whose story is told in part in the 2007 hit movie, Freedom Writers, Manny Scott has energized almost two million leaders, educators, volunteers, and students worldwide with his authentic, inspiring messages of hope.
-On the road up to 300 days per year for the last two decades, Manny Scott is on a mission.

 The Power of One